hafsa-techno/python/README.md

 It teaches **Python programming** from fundamentals (Modules 00–05) to advanced topics (Module 42) through exercises and projects.

-By the end of the cursus, students will be able to write **structured, modular, and object-oriented Python code**, handle files, exceptions, and external packages.

 ---

 # Modules